Edwards Syndrome in Babies

 There are numerous types of conditions that a newborn can be affected with like birth defects and genetic conditions.
 Edwards syndrome is one of these extremely rare and dangerous conditions.
 As a parent, educating yourself can help you seek immediate medical attention and manage it.
 Read on to know what Edwards Syndrome is, its symptoms, diagnosis, etc.

 Video: Edwards Syndrome in Babies

-What is Edwards’ Syndrome (Trisomy 18)?
+What Is Edwards Syndrome (Trisomy 18)?

-Edwards’ syndrome, or trisomy 18, is a rare and likely fatal condition where a baby is born with an abnormal number of chromosomes in the human body cells.
+Edwards syndrome, or trisomy 18, can be considered to be a rare and likely fatal condition where a baby is born with an abnormal number of chromosomes in the human body cells.

-What are the Causes of Edwards Syndrome?
+What Are the Causes of Edwards Syndrome?

-Edwards’ Syndrome (Trisomy 18) Symptoms
+Edwards Syndrome (Trisomy 18) Symptoms

-Most children afflicted with Edwards’ syndrome are diagnosed before birth and doctors believe that most of these infants do not survive long enough to be born.
+Most children afflicted with Edwards syndrome are diagnosed before birth and doctors believe that most of these infants do not survive long enough to be born.
 The battle for survival begins before birth for these babies.
 If they do survive till birth, trisomy 18 symptoms can be another prolonged battle to overcome.

-Symptoms of Edwards’ syndrome include several growth abnormalities like:
+Symptoms of Edwards syndrome include several growth abnormalities like:

 - Abnormalities of the craniofacial features (the skull, neck, ears, and jaw)